matiasdh/booklog/README.md

 ## 🔍 Main Features

 - Register, log in, and log out (Devise)
+- Post feeds support infinite scroll using Pagy for pagination
 - Create posts about books
 - Like and comment on posts
 - Follow and unfollow other users
-- View eser profiles with follower and following counts
+- View user profiles with follower and following counts
 - See a feed with posts from users you follow

 https://github.com/user-attachments/assets/ac669720-3928-4c38-9d2a-982a2bef304c